 We have programs and classes for all ages, including programs that focus on early literacy skills to help prepare your child to succeed in school.
 Visit our Play and Learn Station on the second floor of the Main Library for exciting early literacy activities for you and your child.

 Helping your child succeed in school is important to us.
 Our staff is happy to help your child find information for assignments in our large collection of books and online resources.
-During the school year, our Reading Skills Center offers individualized reading practice and help from certified teachers, and during the summer we offer reading programs for all ages to help maintain reading skills and prevent “summer learning loss.”
+During the summer we offer reading programs for all ages to help maintain reading skills and prevent “summer learning loss.”